The Background to the Scoping Report and the Sustainability Appraisal Report

 - there is insufficient evidence that the potential impacts have been assessed in an area which has such a high number of designated heritage assets including sites of national and international significance.

 Sustainability Appraisal (SA) is a process for assessing the social, economic and environmental impacts of a plan or programme and aims to ensure that sustainable development is at the heart of the plan-making process.
 Strategic Environmental Assessment (SEA) is also a systematic process to predict and assess potential impacts but focusses on specific environmental issues to ensure they are considered and integrated at the earliest opportunity.
 Given the similarities between the SA and SEA processes, they are often combined to avoid duplication.
 Such an approach is also widely recognised as best practice with regards to Local Plans and Neighbourhood Plans in England.
-This is the approach adopted by the Forum.
+This is the approach adopted for the Durham City Neighbourhood Plan.